Why is copper used in PCB?

 The role of copper in PCB

-Copper has been the preferred material for Printed Circuit Boards (PCBs) for several decades.
+Copper has been the preferred material for PCBs for several decades.
 Copper is chosen for its excellent electrical conductivity, corrosion resistance, weldability, and ability to ensure high-performance circuits.

 • Electrical Conductivity